sbrodehl/tf-boilerplate/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgement
-The Dataset-handlers are taken from the [tensorflow/models](https://github.com/tensorflow/models) repository.
+The dataset-handlers are taken from the [tensorflow/models](https://github.com/tensorflow/models) repository.